anthill-aces/BaseHorizonView/README.md

 - contracts/
   Solidity contracts deployed to Base Sepolia for testnet validation:
-  - your_contract.sol — minimal contract used to validate deployment and verification flow
-  - your_contract.sol — simple stateful contract for interaction testing
-  - your_contract.sol — lightweight contract used for read-only query validation
+  - control.sol — contract demonstrating control structures like if-else conditions and custom error handling for time-based functions, including "FizzBuzz" logic and time-based responses
+  - structs.sol — contract for managing a garage of cars with struct-based data representation, including car details and custom error handling for invalid car indexes

 - package.json
   Dependency manifest including Coinbase SDKs and multiple repositories from the Base GitHub organization.